 If you’re planning to pack your bags into your car, hop on a ferry and drive to meet your belongings at your new home, it’s always worth finding out what the local driving laws are for each country you drive through.
 Most European countries require you to have the following items in your car at all times:

-- Â Â GB Sticker on the bumper of your car (unless your car’s number plate has the GB flag on it)
+- Â Â GB Sticker on the bumper/back of your car (now needed even if car’s number plate has the GB flag on it)

 - Â Â 2 Safety Warning Triangles